itu-algorithms/itu.algs4/README.md

 >>> from algs4.fundamentals.uf import UF
 >>>
 ```

+### Install Python3

-If you have already installed python 3 simply skip to the next section.
+If you have already installed [Python 3](https://www.python.org) simply skip to the next section.

-To download python 3, follow the link https://www.python.org/downloads/windows/ and pick the most appropriate installer for your system, download and run it.
+- To download Python 3, follow the link https://www.python.org/downloads/windows/ and pick the most appropriate installer for your system, download and run it.
 (I choose Windows x86-64 executable installer since I run a 64 bit operating system.)

-In the installer make sure to toggle the "Add Python to Path" checkbox on, before pressing "Install Now".
+- In the installer make sure to toggle the "Add Python to Path" checkbox on, before pressing "Install Now".

-After the installation is complete you can close the installer, and test that it works correctly.
+After the installation is complete you can close the installer, and test that it works correctly:

-Open the "Command Prompt" by pressing "Windows + R", type "cmd" in the window that appears, and press "OK".
+- Open the "Command Prompt" by pressing "Windows + R", type "cmd" in the window that appears, and press "OK".

-In the "Command Prompt" try typing "python" to run python, if everything works you should see something like this
+- In the "Command Prompt" try typing "python" to run python, if everything works you should see something like this:
 ```
 C:\Users\haag>python
 Python 3.7.2 (tags/v3.7.2:9a3ffc0492, Dec 23 2018, 23:09:28) [MSC v.1916 64 bit (AMD64)] on win32